shivenderkumar/PdfViewer/README.md

      -> PdfViewActivity : get the filename from MainActivity and call 'getFileByName' api.
                           Store response,which is in byte[], in FileOutputStream and create pdf file of in ( ).
                           PdfView from external library is used to open pdf from path.

+     -> SingletonRequestQueue Class : to use only one requestQueue object in multiple activities

+     -> InputStreamVolleyRequest Class

  ###